sxw022020/BookMyHotel-Backend/Notes.md

       - Adds for a method in an exception handler class.
       - Indicates that a method should be invoked when a specific exception is thrown.
       - See "/exception/CustomExceptionHandler"
+15. `@Transactional(xxx)`
+    - Transactions ensure that a group of database operations are executed atomically, meaning that they are either all committed to the database or all rolled back in case of an error.
+    - `@Transactional(isolation = Isolation.SERIALIZABLE)`
+      - The isolation parameter specifies the isolation level of the transaction and describes how changes applied by concurrent transactions are visible to each other.
+      - `Isolation` level defines how the database handles concurrent transactions that access the same data.
+      - `SERIALIZABLE` is the highest level of isolation.
+It prevents all mentioned concurrency side effects, but can lead to the lowest concurrent access rate because it executes concurrent calls sequentially.
+In other words, concurrent execution of a group of serializable transactions has the same result as executing them in serial.
+      - `isolation = Isolation.SERIALIZABLE` indicates that the transaction should be executed in a way that ensures that the result is the same as if the transactions were executed one after the other, in a serialized manner.
+      - This level provides the highest level of data consistency, but it can also lead to reduced concurrency and increased locking.